John of Fintona

 John of Fintona (fl. late 13th century) was an Irish writer.

 Called "subtillissimus canonum doctor/a most subtle teacher of canon law" by Tommaso Diplovataccio, John was the compiler of a commentary on decretals.

-It is possible that John was a native of Fintona, County Tyrone, Ireland.
+John was a native of Fintona, County Tyrone, Ireland.
+John was from the Mac Giolla Coisgle (McCusker) clan from Fintona, who were acclaimed canon lawyers in the 1200s to 1400s in the parish of Derrybrusk, which Fintona was a part of that time.